Civic Hall • Community Code of Conduct

 - Unwelcome sexual attention.
 This includes, sexualized comments or jokes; inappropriate touching, groping, and unwelcomed sexual advances.

-- Deliberate intimidation, stalking or following (online, or in person).
+- Deliberate intimidation, stalking or following.

 - Advocating for, or encouraging, any of the above behavior.